 If you have a lump sum to invest long term, you might consider an investment bond.
-This is often described as a tax-free product but the income and gains accumulating within the fund are subject to tax in fund (equivalent to basic rate tax).
-The 'tax-free' element is derived from the ability to draw an annual sum equal to 5% of the original investment for the life of the bond.
+An annual sum equal to 5% of the original investment can be taken for 20 years without triggering an immediate tax liability.
+However, income and gains accumulating within the fund are subject to tax (equivalent to basic rate tax).
 On maturity, usually after 20 years, any surplus is taxable, but with a credit for basic rate tax.
 Higher rate tax might be payable, but a special relief (known as 'top slicing' relief) may be available to reduce or eliminate the burden.